-There are now seven countries with active Transparency Agreements in Europe - Belgium, France, Germany, Portugal, Netherlands, Spain and UK, and one outside Europe - New Zealand.
+There are now eight countries with active Transparency Agreements in Europe - Belgium, France, Germany, Portugal, Netherlands, Spain, Switzerland and the UK, and one outside Europe - New Zealand.

 By demonstrating openness and engaging in a dialogue with the public, individual institutions can bring about a greater understanding of the reasons why animals are needed for research.

 Countries with Transparency Agreements in Europe

 By signing up to a national Transparency Agreement, the signatories agree to four commitments:

 Speak with clarity about when, how and why animals are used in investigation.

 Provide adequate information to the media and the general public about the conditions under which research using animals is carried out and the results obtained from them.

 Develop initiatives that generate greater knowledge and understanding in society about the use of animals in scientific research.